%

 Healthcare Moments

-To reduce costly healthcare moments like readmissions, avoidable hospitalizations, and ED visits, Dina’s technology efficiently finds the right provider for the right service for the right member.
+To reduce costly healthcare moments like readmissions, avoidable hospitalizations, and ED visits, Dina’s contracted network of caregiver agencies and fulfillment platform leads to accelerated starts of care by finding the right provider for the right member.

-We pair quality-oriented networks closed loop coordination powered by proprietary data sources to ensure members are supported at key moments in their journey.
+We pair quality-oriented, SLA-backed networks with closed loop coordination powered by proprietary data sources to ensure members are supported at key moments in their journey.

 News & Insights